conplementAG/mongodb-cosmosdb-compatibility/Readme.md

 If you want to test each of the connections you can log into the respective containers using `docker exec -it xxxcontainer_idxxx "/bin/bash"`

-The application has been configured with three script commands which can be run using `npm run command_name`
+The application has been configured with script commands which can be run using `npm run command_name`
-- `test` runs all the tests once
+- `test` runs all the tests once (Default)
 - `twatch` runs the tests on watch mode, helpful when mounting the `.\src` folder and connection to the container interactivly.
 - `test:debug` opens the possibility to debug the tests remotly using `chrome://inspect` (dont forget to port map in the docker-compose.yaml)
+- `start` which starts nodemon index.js.
+Use it to keep the container alive (e.g. to connect to the container).
+You can override it in docker-compose file.
 The tests are written to test basic CRUD operations, Aggregations and more complex Queuries.